Updated February 2025

 See Special ORDMAP Functions for a description of the .key() and other related functions.

-The optional startkey may be any kind of expression that could appear on the right side of an assignment statement, i.e. a literal, a variable, a variable formatted with USING, a function call, etc. If the expression is numeric, the value is converted to string format (truncating a fractional value to integer).
-See History below for a revision to the startkey handling.
-Note that the startkey only applies to the forward iterator, and only has an effect if there is a exact match in the map.
-This is not like an ISAM lookup, where a failed initial key lookup will nevertheless affect the subsequent next operation.
+The optional startkey and endkey values may be any kind of expressions that could appear on the right side of an assignment statement (aka "rvalues"), i.e. literals, variables, expressions with USING, function calls, etc. Numeric values are converted to string format, truncating to integer.
+Note that if there is not an exact match on startkey, the loop will iterator zero times, unlike in an ISAM lookup, where a failed initial key match will nevertheless affect the subsequent next operation.
+See History below for chronology of refinements.

 Note: the above examples assume varstr elements; for varx elements, you wouldn’t try to print the $$i or $$j iterator values directly; instead you would assign them to a structure and then access the members, i.e.